womblee/auto-mod-downloader/README.md

 Works only for Dying Light, uses the website specified in *config.ini* / default nest rushers one for grabbing the mods.

-**You don't have to specify any paths or something like that (with steam).
+**You don't have to specify any paths or something like that (with steam only, manual input for other).
 This tool automatically finds your game's directory!**

 ![image](https://user-images.githubusercontent.com/52250786/235461989-3c971c1d-7caf-498b-9ff5-e389fd765bf8.png)